optimajet/dynamic-plugin-loading/README.md

-# Workflow Engine: Dynamic Plugin Loading
+# Workflow Engine: Dynamic plugin loading

 In this repository, there is a project integrated with the [WorkflowEngine](https://workflowengine.io/) and featuring the implementation of dynamic plugin loading.
 This code serves as an example of